 Untreated appendicitis can develop into severe complications with high morbidity, appendiceal perforation and will manifest as one of two outcomes: free perforation, or contained or "walled-off" perforation.
 Open perforations cause the dissemination of pus and fecal material into the peritoneal cavity, which will likely result in a very ill-looking and septic patient with an increased risk of preterm labor and delivery and fetal loss.
 Contained perforations can cause peritoneal abscess or phlegmon that forms around a burst appendix and require extended antibiotic treatment and likely drainage.

 Complications of the surgery itself can be extensive and include infections (postoperative peritoneal abscess), bleeding, and damage to adjacent structures.

-Any suspected case of appendicitis in pregnancy requires an ob-gyn consultation to rule out obstetric and gynecological causes of pain as well to establish the well being of the fetus before and after anesthesia.
+Any suspected case of appendicitis in pregnancy requires an OB-GYN consultation to rule out obstetric and gynecological causes of pain as well as to establish the well-being of the fetus before and after anesthesia.